jhpyle/docassemble/_docs/api.md

    exist.
  - [400] "Missing filename." if a `filename` is not provided.

-Response on success: [204]
+Responses on success: [200] or [204]

-Body of response: empty.
+Body of response:
+ - If the response status code is [200], the body of the response is a [JSON] object in which the key `task_id` refers to a code that can be passed to [`/api/restart_status`] to check on the status and result of the restart process.
+The `task_id` expires after one hour.
+ - If the response status code is [204], the server did not need to restart, in which case the body of the response is empty.

 ## <a name="playground_upload"></a>Upload files to the Playground